HackYourFutureBelgium/curriculum/00-working-with-code.md

 Once you're comfortable writing, pushing, and deploying markdown you'll be ready for something more.
 It won't take long until you feel the limitations of such simple projects!

-Prepare yourself for learning how to build larger projects in small pieces using _git branches_, and to make lovely responsive web sites with _HTML & CSS_ in ...
+Prepare yourself for learning how to build larger projects in small pieces using _git branches_, and to make lovely responsive web sites with _HTML & CSS_ using ...

 <hr>
 <hr>